blakeaw/blakeaw.github.io/aboutme.md

 After finishing my postdoc at Vanderbilt I then moved back to the Dallas area and worked briefly as an independent contractor developing a research software tool to train and compare biological models of cell signaling pathways.
 During this time I also ended up taking a part-time research position in Dr. Zhenpeng Qin's lab ([Nano-Thermal Bioengineering Lab](https://www.nanobrainlab.net/)) at [UT Dallas](https://www.utdallas.edu/), which ultimately lead to a full-time postdoc appointment. <span style="color:green"> *(Since my work was only part-time I really had time to enjoy my tea sessions, which then allowed me to delve even more into the practice of Gong Fu brewing.)*</span>

-Currently, I am working as a post-doctoral Research Associate under the supervision of Dr. Zhenpeng Qin ([Nano-Thermal Bioengineering Lab](https://www.nanobrainlab.net/)) at [UT Dallas](https://www.utdallas.edu/) under the supervision of Dr. Zhenpeng Qin studying molecular hyperthermia and diffusion in the brain.  <span style="color:green"> *(I'm still exploring the world of tea, and I squeeze in some time every now and again to savor my brews.)*</span>
+I then spent a few years working as a post-doctoral Research Associate under the supervision of Dr. Zhenpeng Qin ([Nano-Thermal Bioengineering Lab](https://www.nanobrainlab.net/)) at [UT Dallas](https://www.utdallas.edu/) under the supervision of Dr. Zhenpeng Qin studying molecular hyperthermia and diffusion in the brain.  <span style="color:green"> *(I still explored the world of tea, and tried to squeeze in some time every now and again to savor my brews.)*</span>

 ------
 ## Education